 One can also explore a number of great attractions in the vicinity of the town, such as the Barlinecko-Gorzowski Landscape Park; the Drawa National Park, ranking among the most beautiful and untouched spots in Poland; one of the few prehistoric megalithic chambered tombs and stone megaliths (near Przelewice); and the Slonsk Bird Reserve, a paradise for birdwatchers with some 245 bird species identified to date.

-This little town is located 82 km from Szczecin and 480 km west of Warsaw, in the southern part of the West Pomeranian Voivodship in Mysliborz County.
+This little town is located 82 km from Szczecin (see also our tours in Szczecin) and 480 km west of Warsaw, in the southern part of the West Pomeranian Voivodship in Mysliborz County.
 Barlinek has approximately 14,000 inhabitants living on an area of just seventeen square kilometres.

 Situated on the Plonia River and on the edge of the extensive Barlinecka Primeval Forest, the town is one of the ecologically cleanest in Poland.
 Covering an area of 272 ha, Barlineckie Lake is helped made attractive by its diverse shoreline, fours islands, numerous bays and peninsulas, as well as the surrounding steep hills that are reflected in the mirror-like water.